Keauhou Place

 No analysis available

-I searched the remarks for explicit phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry descriptions.
-The listings only mention in-unit washer/dryer or a dedicated laundry area, not community laundry on every floor.
+I searched the remarks for explicit references to community laundry facilities on each floor, including phrases like laundry room on every floor or floor-by-floor laundry.
+The listings mention in-unit washer/dryer or a dedicated laundry area in some units, but nothing indicates shared laundry on every floor.

 Strong evidence the building provides parking: 20 of 20 MLS records include parking codes and numerous remarks state assigned stalls such as 'two side-by-side parking stalls', '2 FULL size parking stalls', and '3 assigned, secured, covered parking stalls'.
 Mentions appear consistently across multiple agent listings, indicating building-level parking is available.